This guide provides an overview of the HDFS Federation feature and how to configure and manage the federated cluster.

 A Namespace and its block pool together are called Namespace Volume.
 It is a self-contained unit of management.
-When a Namenode/namespace is deleted, the corresponding block pool at the datanodes is deleted.
+When a Namenode/namespace is deleted, the corresponding block pool at the Datanodes is deleted.
 Each namespace volume is upgraded as a unit, during cluster upgrade.

-A new identifier ClusterID is added to identify all the nodes in the cluster.
-When a Namenode is formatted, this identifier is provided or auto generated.
+A ClusterID identifier is used to identify all the nodes in the cluster.
+When a Namenode is formatted, this identifier is either provided or auto generated.
 This ID should be used for formatting the other Namenodes into the cluster.

-Here is an example configuration with two namenodes:
+Here is an example configuration with two Namenodes:

 <configuration> <property> <name>dfs.nameservices</name> <value>ns1,ns2</value> </property> <property> <name>dfs.namenode.rpc-address.ns1</name> <value>nn-host1:rpc-port</value> </property> <property> <name>dfs.namenode.http-address.ns1</name> <value>nn-host1:http-port</value> </property> <property> <name>dfs.namenode.secondaryhttp-address.ns1</name> <value>snn-host1:http-port</value> </property> <property> <name>dfs.namenode.rpc-address.ns2</name> <value>nn-host2:rpc-port</value> </property> <property> <name>dfs.namenode.http-address.ns2</name> <value>nn-host2:http-port</value> </property> <property> <name>dfs.namenode.secondaryhttp-address.ns2</name> <value>snn-host2:http-port</value> </property> ....
 Other common configuration ... </configuration>

-Step 1: Format a namenode using the following command:
+Step 1: Format a Namenode using the following command:

 [hdfs]$ $HADOOP_PREFIX/bin/hdfs namenode -format [-clusterId <cluster_id>]

 [hdfs]$ $HADOOP_PREFIX/bin/hdfs namenode -format -clusterId <cluster_id>

 Note that the cluster_id in step 2 must be same as that of the cluster_id in step 1.
 If they are different, the additional Namenodes will not be part of the federated cluster.

 [hdfs]$ $HADOOP_PREFIX/bin/hdfs start namenode --config $HADOOP_CONF_DIR -upgrade -clusterId <cluster_ID>

-If ClusterID is not provided, it is auto generated.
+If cluster_id is not provided, it is auto generated.

-Follow the following steps:
+Perform the following steps: